clnhlzmn/blog/_drafts/copper-kitten.md

 tags: [languages, cs, design]
 ---

-### Introduction
+## Introduction

 CopperKitten (CK) is an exercise in programming language and runtime design and implementation.
 Check out the [code].

 This project is far from complete.
 It will probably never be fully complete.
 I have a few features that I would like to implement before I put it aside.
 I am writing this post to introduce what I have done so far and invite comments and discussion.

 CK is a simple functional language with Hindley Milner type inference.
 Its compiler and assembler are currently implemented in Kotlin.
-The compiler (ckc), for now, compiles a single 'script' file to its corresponding portable assembly listing, and then the assembler (cka) compiles that listing to a portable C99 program.
+The compiler ([ckc]), for now, compiles a single 'script' file to its corresponding portable assembly listing, and then the assembler ([cka]) assembles that listing to a portable C99 program.
 An example of this can be seen in the makefile [here][makefile].
 Using the makefile requires java and gcc.
 The script [simple\_io.ck] is intended to illustrate features of the language that have been implemented so far.

-### The Language
+## The Language

+### Built-in Types

 There are three built in types in CK: `Unit`, `Int`, and `Fun(A, ..., R)`.
 The first is the usual unit type with exactly one value.
 The second is a signed integer implemented by the C type `intptr_t`.
 That means its size depends on the target machine.
 The third type `Fun(A, ..., R)` is the function type where `A, ...` represents argument types and `R` is the return type.
 The function type can also be written as `(A, ...)
 R`.

+### User Defined Types

 Users can define their own types using a `type ...` declaration at the beginning of a CK file.
 For example the declaration `type List = (A) nil() | cons(A, List(A))` creates the type `List(A)` where `A` can be any type.
 For now, CK doesn't have pattern matching.
 To work with user defined type the compiler implements a number of functions behind the scenes.
 For the list type the compiler generates six functions: two constructors `nil: () List(A)` and `cons: (A, List(A)) List(A)` (`a: A` means that idenifier `a` has type `A`); two predicates `is_nil: (List(A)) Int` and `is_cons: (List(A)) Int` (no booleans for now: 0 is false, 1 is true); and two accessors for the fields of cons `cons_0: (List(A)) A` and `cons_1: (List(A)) List(A)`.
 Pattern matching, when implemented, will use these functions behind the scenes.
 Until then the programmer can use them to construct instances of user defined types and access their fields.

-A CK file, for now, consists of declarations followed by an expression.
+### CK Programs

+For now a CK program consists of a single .ck file.
+A .ck file is zero or more declarations followed by zero or one expressions.
+Zero expressions in a .ck file is treated as if the single expression is `()` (unit).
 In the [grammar] there are two types of declaration, but for now only `typeDecl` is implemented. `moduleDecl` is a work in progress.
 The type declarations cause a number of functions to be implemented by the compiler for use in the following expression.
-The expression is treated as the entry point for the program.
+The single expression in the .ck file is treated as the entry point for the program.
 In the future I would like to add support for multiple files and perhaps separate compilation.

+### Expressions

 The grammar of expressions includes